curiousHG/KernelPCAonORLDataSet/README.md

         3) using PCA , number of principal components (best 30)

     Final experiment:
-        Comparing both pca and kernel-pca, varying number of images per person used for training
+        Comparing both pca and kernel-pca, varying number of images per person used for training.

+To run the file:-
+1. Open the folder code in terminal.
+2. Install python
+3. Run the command "pip install -r requirements.txt"
+4. Then go to experiments folder and run the command "python experiment1.py"
+5. The graph is obtained.